mariaxair/technical-test/README.md

 password:
 CREATE DATABASE bulk_email_db;
 USE bulk_email_db;
->mysql-- Then copy/paste the content of schema.sql
+>mysql-- Then copy/paste the content of bulk_email_db.sql
 ```

 #### 4️⃣ Start the backend server